Answered By: Keith Brisland Last Updated: Feb 14, 2020 Views: 1352

 - the Lexis Library which includes All England Law Reports, Atkin’s Court Forms, Corporate Law Direct, Employment Law Online, Encyclopaedia of Forms and Precedents, Family Law Reports, Halsbury's Laws Direct, Legislation Direct, Times Law Reports plus access to full-text law journals (see the attached videos on accessing Lexis journals via Summon and Searching Lexis Library for specific articles).

 - Westlaw which includes full-text of UK statutes and European legislation, law reports and journals plus a legal journals index and case citations.
-The Westlaw International section includes full coverage of US law (see the attached video on finding US Law Material on Westlaw International).
+Full coverage of US law can be accessed via the Region drop down menu on the top of the screen.

-- JustCite which is a legal research platform that helps users find leading authorities and establish the current status of the law.
+- JustisOne which is a legal research platform that helps users find leading authorities and establish the current status of the law.

 Other law databases include: